hieujson/rust-craftcoin/README.md

 <div align="center">
-  <h1>Rust Luckycoin - IN DEVELOPMENT</h1>
+  <h1>Rust Craftcoin - IN DEVELOPMENT</h1>

   <img alt="Rust Bitcoin logo by Hunter Trujillo, see license and source files under /logo" src="./logo/rust-bitcoin.png" width="300" />

   <p>Library with support for de/serialization, parsing and executing on data-structures
-    and network messages related to luckycoincoin
+    and network messages related to Craftcoin
   </p>

   <p>